 Rooted in the North and the Midlands, Adam has celebrated his home throughout his career with ‘Preston is My Paris’ and the celebrated ‘North’ exhibition, made in collaboration with Lou Stoppard.
 The unique identity of northern England is culminating in a new project for Adam in which he will explore the creativity coming from small spaces.
-Specialising in fashion communication through a somewhat winding path, Adam’s focus is towards making meaningful stuff.
+Specializing in fashion communication through a somewhat winding path, Adam’s focus is towards making meaningful stuff.
 He distances himself from the frothy world of fashion and keeps his head down and heart grounded by living and working in Manchester.
 Getting away from London gives Adam a healthy dose of perspective and he recommends broadening your horizons by simply talking to different people.

 Adam began teaching after his undergrad in Preston and has since taught at Preston, Liverpool John Moores and Manchester Metropolitan.
 Amongst his past students, fashion photographer Jamie Hawkesworth is one of Adam’s most prestigious alumni.
-In his new position Adam will shape, mould and encourage the next generation of fashion image makers.
-For Adam, as we find out below, it’s context, personality and perspective.
+In his new position, Adam will shape, mould and encourage the next generation of fashion image makers.
+For Adam, as we find out below, it’s context, personality, and perspective.

 How did you get into teaching?